AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Reworked how integrators are implemented.
 New Runge-Kutta integrators may now be added simply by specifying the relevant coefficients.
 - Added a scenario that showcases differences between integrators.
 See :ref:`scenarioIntegratorsComparison`
-- Created :ref:`thrusterPlatformState` to map the thruster configuration information to body frame given the time-varying platform states.

 Version 2.1.7 (March 24, 2023)
 ------------------------------